xcart/xcart-docs/_pages/kb_en/modules/sale/index.md

 A sale price set for a product variant overrides all other possible group and single product discounts that may be applicable to the parent-product.
 {% endnote %}

-The below instructions presume that you have product variants created in the store as described in {% link "Product Variants" ref_4OTLafuC %}
+The below instructions presume that you have product variants created in the store as described in {% link "Product Variants" ref_4OTLafuC %}.

 To set a sale price for a product variant:
-1. Select a product in a product listing page (**Catalog** -> **Products**) in your store Admin area and open the product detais page for editing.
+1. Select a product on a product listing page (**Catalog** -> **Products**) in your store Admin area and open the product detais page for editing.
 2. Open the 'Variants' tab for editing.

     Here you need to refer to the "Sale" column to add possible sale prices to product variants: